jimchimento-dev/google_homepage/README.md

 Hello World!
-This is my first attempt at replicating a Google homepage.
+This is my first attempt at replicating the Google homepage.